alanng10/MindModule/Docue/Think/a.md

 Think get operate data from Memory.

-Think operate kind has set data to Memory and set data to Imagine.
+Think operate kind has get and set data to Memory and set data to Imagine.